whchien/ai-trader/README.md

 [中文版說明 (Chinese Subpage)](README_zh.md)

 A comprehensive backtesting framework for algorithmic trading strategies built on Backtrader.
-Test and optimize your trading strategies across US stocks, Taiwan stocks, and cryptocurrencies.
+Test and optimize your trading strategies across US stocks, Taiwan stocks, cryptocurrencies, and forex markets.

 **Version 0.2.0** introduces a new architecture with utility functions, CLI tools, and config-driven workflows for professional backtesting.